Has there been a ‘Brexodus’ of EU citizens since the referendum?

 Polish citizens make up the bulk of non-British EU citizens living in the UK

-Of the 3.7 million EU citizens living in the UK, an estimated one million are Polish nationals, the largest single nationality from the rest of the EU.
-They’re followed by an estimated 358,000 Romanians and 348,000 Irish nationals.
+Of the 3.7 million EU citizens living in the UK, it’s estimated that just under one million are Polish nationals, the largest single nationality from the rest of the EU.
+They’re followed by an estimated 433,000 Romanians and 337,000 Irish nationals.

 These figures aren’t certain: they’re based on a survey of households and that means there’s a margin for error for the figure for each nationality.
 Polish, Romanian and Irish citizens are clearly the most numerous, but further down the list, the ‘rank order’ of nationalities isn’t reliable.